alicethu/alicethu/README.md

 <!--
 **alicethu/alicethu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-I'm an undergraduate student studying information science @ Cornell University
+I'm an undergraduate student studying Information Science @ Cornell University.

 ### 🌱 I'm working on:
 - Google Software Product Sprint (SPS)
 - Restaurant Map Randomizer
-- finishing up an internship @ Amazon
+- Finishing up an internship @ Amazon

 ### 📫 You can reach me at:
 - LinkedIn: [@alicethu](https://www.linkedin.com/in/alicethu)